Why You Should Use Games in Your Reading Instruction

 1 - Games make repetition fresh

 Students need multiple exposures to master a skill, sometimes dozens.
-Worksheets alone won’t get them there.
+Worksheets alone won’t get them there (and we are not against worksheet style work, it works…just not for the amount of repetition students need).
 Games provide that repetition, but in a way that feels novel each time.

 2 - Games boost engagement